DevJSter/clean-speech/README.md

 ### Author: Shubham Tiwari

-This is a small Node.js module for dealing with profanity in English and Hindi.
+This is a small Node.js module for dealing with profanity by removing , masking or adding new ones in the dictionaries in English ,  Hindi , german , Spanish , French and Italian.
 This module has functionalities for detecting bad words and cleaning them.

 Technologies used: Node.js, TypeScript

 ### Installation